A doctor's hands holding a woman's hand, which cradles a heart-shaped object, indicating potential heart attack symptoms

 Upper Body Pain

-Many doctors have male patients who describe a heaviness in their chests (almost like an elephant is sitting on top of them) when they’re experiencing a heart attack.
-Women, on the other hand, experience sharp pain in their upper body (neck, shoulders, chest).
-This is a completely different sensation than men experience.
-Women should pay special attention to where their pain radiates and understand that their pain may reside in very different locations than that in males.
+Many male patients report a heaviness in their chests during heart attacks.
+They describe it as if an elephant is sitting on them.
+Women experience sharp pain in their upper body, including the neck, shoulders, and chest.
+This sensation differs significantly from what men feel.
+Women should notice where their pain radiates.
+Their pain may occur in different locations than in men.

 Jaw Pain